 3. Don’t just dream it; do it.

 There’s a proverb that says, “A vision without execution is hallucination.”
 While this wasn’t advice given specifically to me, I mention it here because it’s something I live by every day, and it has been life-changing for me and my team.
 The media may sometimes glorify an idea and the vision of that idea, but it’s the ability to execute that separates the truly successful companies from the others.
 Ideas are great, but the ability to execute them is better.
-It’s the team holding each other to high standards, making smart decisions and focusing on continuous improvement that will make a company successful in the long run. – Ray Lui, Sprinly
+It’s the team holding each other to high standards, making smart decisions, and focusing on continuous improvement that will make a company successful in the long run. – Ray Lui, Sprinly

 4. Be open and share opportunities with your entire team.

 I have had the privilege of starting and growing a few large organizations, and early on a major hero complex caused me to take the lead on all of the roles.
-My strong “I’ve got it” attitude many times stifled open feedback from valued members of my teams.
+My strong “I’ve got it” attitude many times stifled open to feedback from valued members of my teams.
 One day, while breaking one of these wonderful companies, I had a dear friend say to me, “You pull a lot of levers, but you quite honestly are not amazing at execution and have many half-built projects in your company — worse yet, your team knows that but doesn’t have the room or permission to speak up.”
 That made me realize that openly and clearly communicating our direction and my abilities (and lack thereof) — along with communicating and living our values and expectations for a team culture — allows us to grow beyond my shadow and have healthier teams and organizations than ever before.
 As a result, each person on our team thinks about the organization, knows how they fit into our purpose, and steps up and serves the roles needed in our company. – Vinnie Fisher, Fully Accountable

 5. Say ‘no’ strategically.

 The things you say “no” to help define who you are.
 The idea is to hone the perception of your strengths and weaknesses in the minds of all the people who know you.
 When someone in your network needs something you are good at, you want them to think of you, and that means you have to be the strongest person who comes to their mind.
-There should be a certain set of skills, industries or subjects that people come to know you for.
+There should be a certain set of skills, industries, or subjects that people come to know you for.
 If you’re not known for a specific thing, it will be harder for people to remember you.
 By politely saying “no” to opportunities that aren’t your core strength, you can hone people’s understanding of exactly what you do and don’t like to do.
 Over time, you will find that your network brings you much higher-quality opportunities that fit you well. – Andrew Spott, VividFront

 Cleveland Business Journal Leadership Trust is an invitation-only network of influential business leaders, executives and entrepreneurs in your community.
 Do I qualify?